Latest News

 Top Democrats criticize Trump for delaying China export curbs

-Last month, President Donald Trump agreed to defer this rule by a full year as part of a trade with Chinese leader Xi Jinping.
-In exchange, Beijing would suspend for the same time period its export restrictions on rare-earth minerals.
-These are key components for tech products that are largely controlled by China.
+The rule was announced on September 29 and was intended to prevent sanctioned Chinese firms from using a system of subsidiaries to acquire key American equipment that they would otherwise be prohibited from receiving.
+Last month, President Donald Trump agreed to defer the rule by a full year as part of a trade deal with Chinese leader Xi Jinping.
+Beijing would then suspend its export restrictions on rare-earth minerals, which are key components for tech that is primarily controlled and produced by China.

 In a Wednesday letter, first reported by the Associated Press, Senators Ron Wyden and others called for Trump to reinstate the rule.
 They argued that its delay could put "American-developed advanced computer technologies at risk, as they may be used instead to advance China's agenda, rather than ours."